 - Add the butter one tablespoon at a time with the mixer on low speed and mix until fully incorporated.

-- Take the bow off the mixer and add the almond flour little by little, mixing in a round motion with a spatula, careful to not knock out the air we put into the eggs.
+- Take the bowl off the mixer and add the almond flour little by little, mixing in folding motions with a spatula, careful to not knock out the air we put into the eggs.

-- Pour into a buttered unmouldable mould that has been fitted with baking paper at the base and buttered on top of the paper as well.
+- Pour into a buttered springform pan that has been fitted with baking paper at the base.
+You should also butter the sides and on top of the paper as well.

-- Decorate with silvered almonds on top or finely chopped.
+- Decorate with sliced almonds on top or finely chopped.
 Don't toast them beforehand because the oven will do that for you.

-- Take to a preheated oven at 170C for 30-40min or until it's golden on top and you can insert a skewer of fine knife and it comes out clean.
+- Take it to a preheated oven at 170°C/340℉ for 30-40min or until it's golden on top.
+You should also be able to insert a skewer of a fine knife at the centre and it should come out clean.

-- Decorate with a bit of icing sugar once cold.
+- Garnish with a bit of icing sugar once cold.